seasonal pet safety Finchley

 • more stressed at home

-That is often especially true for:
+This is often especially noticeable in:

 • rescue dogs